An imposing, albeit slightly chaotic cluster of ruins, the

 - Read up beforehand or sign up for a Tour

 While there is plenty to see and explore, you can find very little information on the site.
 If you don’t know what you are looking for or at, you can miss out.
-We recommend bringing along a detailed guidebook or, better still, booking a guided Roman Forum tour.
+We recommend bringing along a detailed guidebook or, better still, booking a Colosseum Underground Tour.

 For those interested in more personal experience, there are a number of great private tours.
 You can get the lowdown on the all the sites and chat Roman history with an official guide and expert in archaeology, art or history.
 Sound like your thing?
 Learn more here: